weimanc/game-boy-zero-link-board/README.md

 ![Board 3D Render](docs/board-front-3d.png)

 This project is forked from agtbaskara.
 This is the first time I'm using KiCad and Github.
 The experience is very pleasant to build on top of other people's work.
+Even this README.md is forked and extended ;).
 Check out the [References](#References).

 Like agtbaskara, this is another Open-Source USB to Gameboy Link Cable Adapter based around the smaller and cheaper RP2040-Zero.
 Designed with components that are easy to source and solder.